Stephanie Warm, LCSW

 Psychotherapy is a unique experience, in that it is acceptable and encouraged that you share all of your thoughts and feelings, to include those that you might more typically withhold in other contexts.
 Ideally, in therapy, you will have an experience of feeling affirmed/acknowledged, thoroughly listened to, and seen as a complex human being.
 That said, it can take a long time for a person to feel comfortable and free enough to share oneself so fully, and it is important that this be respected.
 There are many reasons why sharing of oneself can be difficult, and this difficulty in of itself can be a useful area to explore.
 Plus, for all of us, there is always a lot that we do not yet know about ourselves.

 There are many reasons as to why people seek therapy.
-You may be someone who is experiencing heightened anxiety, depression, eating/body related disorders/distress, diminished self-esteem, intrusive thoughts, panic, grief, loss, a recent traumatic event, insidious trauma of various forms throughout your life (misattunement, microaggressions, etc.), a sense of detachment or alientation, somatic issues (i.e. physical pain that may have psychological causes), relationship difficulties, and/or family difficulties, among many other possibilities.
+You may be someone who is experiencing heightened anxiety, compulsions, depression, eating/body related disorders/distress, minimal esteem for yourself, intrusive thoughts, panic, grief intense guilt, overwhelming shame,, loss, a recent traumatic event, insidious trauma of various forms throughout your life (misattunement, microaggressions, etc.), a sense of detachment or alientation, existential concerns, somatic issues (i.e. physical experiences that may have at least partial psychological causes), relationship difficulties, and/or family difficulties, among many other possibilities.
 More than likely, you are experiencing a blend of various difficulties.

-I tend to de-emphasize diagnosis.
-It is not that I do not believe that you are experiencing various difficult symptoms or that I reject diagnosis entirely; plus, there may be select diagnostic categories that are important to you with respect to how you understand yourself.
-But, there are complex meanings behind why you are having your particular experiences, rising from the full context of your life.
-Genes and biology may play a role, but so may familial experiences, early developmental experiences, your immediate social environment (past and present), larger societal factors, traumatic or impactful experiences, your unique way of perceiving the world, and any other number of factors that may intermingle and result in why you are as you are.
+The question of "diagnosis" is complicated.
+There are complex meanings behind why you are having your particular experiences, rising from the full context of your life.
+Genes and biology may play a role, but so do familial experiences, early developmental experiences, your immediate social environment (past and present), larger societal factors, traumatic or impactful experiences, your unique way of perceiving the world, and any other number of factors that may intermingle and result in why you are as you are.

-While I am not taking anyone new under age 18, I do like to note that I have the experience of working with children, in the sense that this work informs my understanding of the developmental trajectory.
-Also, I am queer/LGBTQAI+ -affirming, neurodiversity-affirming, and inclusive of all body sizes.
+While I am not taking anyone new under age 19, I do like to note that I have the experience of working with children, in the sense that this work informs my understanding of the developmental trajectory.
+Also, I am LGBTQAI+ -affirming, and I welcome people who exist in all body sizes and shapes.